 Deputy Attorney General

 In 2000, former Attorney General (now United States Senator) John Cornyn appointed Jeff as Texas’ Deputy Attorney General for Civil Litigation.
 In that position, Jeff oversaw all civil litigation involving the State of Texas, its agencies, officers, and employees, and managed the agency’s ten litigation divisions and Solicitor General’s office, with over 500 employees (including more than 300 attorneys) and a $34 million annual budget.
-As Deputy Attorney General, Jeff represented the State as lead trial and appellate counsel in several significant cases, including constitutional challenges to the State’s school finance (“Robin Hood”) system; the Enron bankruptcy; the State’s suit against Farmers Insurance Company over homeowners’ insurance practices; various challenges to Attorney General opinions and decisions, and constitutional challenges to the State’s denial of Medicaid funding for abortions and of “religious” tax exemptions to non-theistic organizations.
+As Deputy Attorney General, Jeff represented the State as lead trial and appellate counsel in several significant cases, including constitutional challenges to the State’s school finance (“Robin Hood”) system; the Enron bankruptcy; the State’s suit against Farmers Insurance over homeowners’ insurance practices; various challenges to Attorney General opinions and decisions, and constitutional challenges to the State’s denial of Medicaid funding for abortions and of “religious” tax exemptions to non-theistic organizations.

 In December 2002, when General Cornyn became Senator Cornyn and Greg Abbott became Attorney General, Jeff agreed to remain with the AG’s office through the transition, which included the 2003 Legislative Session and the resolution of several significant cases.
 In August 2003, he completed his commitment to the State and returned to the Austin office of Thompson & Knight as a Senior Partner.

 Office of the Governor